William Sala Gr 5 Pantera,

 After Le Mans, the team finished off the 1979 season at Vallelunga.
 In 1981 they raced at the 1000 km of Monza and again finishing the year at Vallelunga.

-Chassis 001 underwent a few changes to the body during its competitive history.
+Chassis 001 also underwent a few changes to the body during its competitive history.
 This included short-tail and long-tail versions as well as changes to the rear wing and nose.
-Shown below in it's final Group 5 configuration at Monza (or Vallelunga?) in 1981.
+Shown below in it's final Group 5 configuration at Monza in 1980.

 Chassis 001 evolved over 1979-1981.
 Shown here with a new nose and rear wing design at 1980 Monza 1000km (photo credit needed).